Kripsii/alx-higher_level_programming/0x02-python-import_modules/README.md

-does some Maths, and prints the result.
+a program that prints the number of and the list of its arguments.